 The station was built around 1899.
-Next to it, there was a water tower, a bit further away, a food warehouse (ice house).
-The remaining easter part of the passenger area of the Alytus railway station is rectangular, consisting of the storey with an attic and a basement under part of the building.
-Original brickwork and fragments of tiles of the ornamental floor still remain.
+Next to it, there was a water tower, a bit further away, and a food warehouse (ice house).
+The remaining easter part of the passenger area of the Alytus railway station is rectangular, consisting of a storey with an attic and a basement under part of the building.
+Original brickwork and fragments of tiles of the ornamental floor remain.

 The structure is listed on the Register of Immovable Cultural Heritage of the Republic of Lithuania.